felipeolliveira/ecoleta_app/README.md

 - [Axios](): for requests http.
 - [Celebrate](): a middleware function tha wraps the joi validation library.
 - [Knex](): a sql query builder

+## Run

+- Clone this repository.
+- Run:
+- `yarn` to install dependencies.
+- `yarn knex:migrate` to create a database.sqlite in **src/databse**.
+- `yarn knex:seed` to create default waste collect items.
+- Then run `yarn dev` for server, `yarn start` for web and mobile.

+### Stay Tuned

+If you test the mobile app on your smartphone (not emulated), check your IP in Expo Developer Tools and change the property `base_url` in `src/services/api.ts` because your smartphone cannot access localhost urls.

 ---